remytuyeras/aces/README.md

 - $\lambda_1 a_1 + \lambda_2 a_2 = a_1a_2-b_1b_2$
 - $\lambda_1 b_1 + \lambda_2 b_2 = a_1b_2+a_2b_1$

-Note that wihtout the complex structure, the values of $\lambda_1$ and $\lambda_2$ would be difficult to infer.
-Similarly, we want to use the polynomial ring $\mathbb{Z}[X]$ to handle the homomorphism property of ACES, and we can always go back to $\mathbb{Z}$ to compute the real messages.
+Note that without the complex structure, deducing the values of $\lambda_1$ and $\lambda_2$ would be challenging.
+This underscores how $\mathbb{C}$ introduces a mathematical structure that cannot be recovered by $\mathbb{R}$.
+In a parallel manner, we leverage the polynomial ring $\mathbb{Z}[X]$ to encapsulate the homomorphic properties of ACES.
+After performing arithmetic operations on polynomials to compute homomorphic sums and products, we can seamlessly revert to $\mathbb{Z}$ for decrypting the encrypted data.

+>:note:
-Overall, ACES secureness is ensured by the LWE-problem for integers and for polynomials.
+> Overall, ACES secureness is ensured by the LWE-problem for integers and for polynomials.
+>
+>
 ## Take away

 Throughout the preceding sections, it became evident that users must adhere to the following requirements when selecting values for $p$ and $q$: